shahrukh010/Shoping-Ecom/README.md

 * Order Management: Place orders, select shipping methods, and provide billing information.

+# Shopme

+Shopme is a web application for buying and selling products online.

 ## Frameworks and Libraries Used

 - Backend:
+  - Java 🚀
   - Spring Boot 🌐
   - Hibernate ORM 🔄
   - Spring Security 🔒